dalgard/meteor-viewmodel/README.md

 ### Jade

-To bind an element in a Jade template, when using the `mquandalle:jade` package, it is necessary to use the slightly convoluted, embedded Blaze syntax:
+To bind an element in a Jade template, when using the `mquandalle:jade` package, the slightly convoluted embedded Blaze syntax is used:

 ```jade
 input(type='text' $dyn='{{bind "value: value"}}')
 ```

-The package [`dalgard:jade`](https://github.com/dalgard/meteor-jade) may provide a better alternative.
-It is a direct fork of the former package, that adds a few extensions to the syntax, which allows binding elements like this:
+A more elegant syntax can be achieved by using the [`dalgard:jade`](https://github.com/dalgard/meteor-jade) package instead of `mquandalle:jade`.
+This package is a direct fork of the latter one, which adds a few extensions to the syntax, allowing this syntax for binding elements:

 ```jade
 input(type='text' $bind('value: value' throttle=500))